noeledathara/spotify-ad-skipper/README.md

 - This tool automates what you'd do manually (quitting and reopening Spotify to skip ads)
 - It does not modify any Spotify files
-- Consider supporting artists by upgrading to Spotify Premium
+- Consider supporting artists by upgrading to Spotify Premium Do NOT use Spotify in Split Screen for this program to work

 ---